huntdatacenter/docs/docs/coordination/agreements/get-going.md

 ::: tip NTNU

-At NTNU we prefer to sign our internal "[enighetsavtaler](/agreements/overview/#agreements-within-ntnu)" with Head of Departments.
+For NTNU, the internal "[enighetsavtaler](/agreements/overview/#agreements-within-ntnu)" is agreed with Departments with Head of Departments as signatory.

 :::

 #### 5. Can we use HUNT Cloud's data processor templates?

-We have [agreement templates](/agreements/overview/#data-processor-agreement) that is used by many organizations.
+We have agreement templates that is accepted by many organizations.
 These agreements comply with requirements in GDPR, ISO 27001 and Norwegian health laws.
-Using our templates is a quick way to ensure compliance with most requirements.
-[Contact us](/contact) for a copy that you or your privacy officer can assess.
+Utilizing these templates are a quick way to ensure compliance with most requirements.
+[Contact us](/contact) for a copy that you and your your privacy officer can assess.

 If our templates can be used, jump to the next section.